 Office: CMU 233

-Matthew Powers is Assistant Professor in the Department of Communication.
+Matthew Powers is an Associate Professor in the Department of Communication.
 His research interests include journalism studies, political communication and comparative media, and his writings have been published in Journal of Communication, Communication Research and International Journal of Press/Politics, among others.

 At present, he is working on two projects.
 The first examines the role of humanitarian and human rights NGOs as information providers in the changing landscape of international news.
 As legacy news media dedicate fewer resources to such news, NGOs have dramatically increased both the amount and types of information they produce for public consumption.
 Research in this area asks what these efforts look like in practice and whether they have any discernible impacts on humanitarian and human rights news.
 This project has produced numerous peer-reviewed journal articles and will culminate in a book manuscript on the topic.